IgrikXD/Easy-SDR/LNA/Bias Tee powered + filtering/SMD/Assembly guide.md

 ![N-Type soldering](../../Resources/LNA/Bias%20Tee%20powered/N-Type-soldering.png)

-After the PCB has been soldered to the pins of the N-Type coaxial connector, remove the piece of paper or wire that was used to support the PCB and screw the top cover of the device.
+After the PCB has been soldered to the pins of the N-Type coaxial connector, remove the piece of paper that was used to support the PCB and screw the top cover of the device.

 ![Top cover mounting](../../Resources/LNA/Bias%20Tee%20powered/Top-cover-mounting.png)